WeirdConstructor/WLambda/doc/wlambda_reference.md

 deep copy of the original VVal and can additionally contain atoms (see `std:sync:atom:new`), MPSC queues (see `std:sync:mpsc:new`) and value slots (see `std:sync:slot:new`).

+The scope of threading in WLambda is primarily to provide a way to do asynchronous work and not so much for high performance computing.
+You can of course enhance performance a bit with threading, but if you want to do heavy computing I recommend implementing your algorithm in Rust instead.
+You can of course still manage thread orchestration in WLambda if you just provide a simple function API to your algorithms.

 #### <a name="1021-stdthreadspawn-string-globals-map"></a>10.2.1 - std:thread:spawn _string_ [_globals-map_]

 This evaluates the given _string_ as WLambda code in a new thread.